johndolgov/EPAM-Python-Courses/README.md

-# EPAM-Python-Courses
+# Python-Tasks
-HW for EPAM Python Courses
+HW for Python Tasks